Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Experiments

 In addition, we used \textit{weight decay}, which is one of the most commonly used techniques for regularizing parametric machine learning models \cite{moody1995simple}.
 This helps to reduce the overfitting of the models and avoids exploding gradient.

-We have conducted the data augmentation experiments using all nine different neural network architectures.
+We have conducted the data augmentation experiments using all ten different neural network architectures.
 We used a weight decay of $10^{-3}$ and other hyper-parameters remain the same as discussed in Section \ref{ssec:exp_settings}.